triggermesh/test-infra/perf/tools/attackr/README.md

         Frequency of requests in events/s (default 1000) -s uint
-        Size of the events' data in bytes (default 2048) -u string
+        Size of the events' data in bytes (default 2048) -t duration
+        Maximum time to wait for each request to be responded to (default 3s) -u string
         URL of the CloudEvents receiver to send events to -w uint